SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(7-GEO-Resources).md

   }

 // ...
-All our other methods come after this All our other methods come after this
+All our other methods come after this
 ```

 Now we can give the constructor some arguments, remember we need our Plugin instance and our ItemStack.